Understanding Access Modifiers in Laravel: Using public, protected, and private

 1. Public Access Modifier

-are accessible from outside the class in which they are defined.
+The public access modifier is the least restrictive of all three.
+Properties and methods declared as public are accessible from outside the class in which they are defined.
 This means that they can be accessed from any context within the application.

 Example: